rebekahcallkacz/KickstarterAnalysis/README.md

 # KickstarterAnalysis
-This is a brief analysis of data from Kickstarter data which looks at general trends and descriptive statistics of the data.
+This is a brief analysis of Kickstarter data which looks at general trends and descriptive statistics of the data.